Learn our story, from the beginning and into the future.

 Mark graduated from West Virginia Wesleyan College with a Bachelor of Arts degree in Psychology.
 While at Wesleyan, his academic focus also included voice, choral music, and theater.
 He completed his education in Mortuary Arts and Sciences from what is now the University of Baltimore.
 He has served as President of the Shenandoah Valley Funeral Director's Association and served on the Board of Directors of the Virginia Funeral Directors Association.
 He has served as Chairman of the Education Committee for the Virginia Funeral Directors' Association and as a member of the Convention Committee and the Professional Development Committee.
 He also served on the Pre-Need Funeral Trust Advisory Board for Shenandoah Life Insurance Company.
 He has served on the Board of Augusta Health Hospice of the Shenandoah.
 Mr. Clarke has been a featured speaker for a number of civic and church groups on topics related to funeral options, advanced planning, and cremation decisions.
 He also holds CANA Certification in Crematory Operations.

 Mark is a member and Past President of the Rotary Club of Staunton/Augusta County.
 He is a member of St. Paul's United Methodist Church in Staunton, where he has served in various positions in the local church and Virginia Conference levels, and served on a church-building mission team in a remote village in Guatemala.
 He resides in Augusta County with his wife, Anne.
-They have three grown children, Quenton and his wife Krystal, Noah, and Marina.
+They have three grown children, Quenton and his wife Krystal, Noah and his wife Faith, and Marina; and a beautiful granddaughter, Rienna.

 Assistant Manager/ Licensed Funeral Director